 Plastic Bank promotes the circular economy by monetising plastic waste.
 Their collectors receive a premium for the materials they collect which helps them provide basic family necessities.
 The collected material is reborn as Social Plastic® which can be easily reintegrated into products and packaging as part of a closed-loop supply chain.

-Plastic Bank builds ethical recycling ecosystems in coastal communities, and reprocesses the materials for reintroduction into the global manufacturing supply chain.
+Plastic Bank builds ethical recycling ecosystems in coastal communities and reprocesses the materials for reintroduction into the global manufacturing supply chain.
 The plastic is sorted, weighed and exchanged for digital tokens that can be redeemed for basic necessities such as groceries, cooking fuel, school tuition, and health insurance.

-Plastic Bank is helping the world stop ocean plastic, while improving the lives of those who collect it.
+Plastic Bank is helping the world stop ocean plastic while improving the lives of those who collect it.

 Plastic Bank currently operates in Haiti, Brazil, Indonesia, the Philippines, and Egypt.
-To maximise positive impact, Plastic Bank selects their location sites based on three core criteria: high unemployment, high poverty, and high plastic pollution.
+To maximise positive impact, Plastic Bank selects its location sites based on three core criteria: high unemployment, high poverty, and high plastic pollution.
 In doing so, they directly contribute to 14 of the 17 United Nations’ Sustainable Development Goals.

 Plastic Bank uses cutting edge blockchain technology developed by IBM to transform plastic waste into digital tokens, which can be safely stored and traded.
-Plastic Bank’s proprietary platform secures the entire transaction and provides real-time data visualization across the value chain – allowing for transparency, traceability, and rapid scalability.
+Plastic Bank’s proprietary platform secures the entire transaction and provides real-time data visualisation across the value chain – allowing for transparency, traceability, and rapid scalability.